 Let’s take that in.
 Roseanne and Rosy.
 Pretty much the same name wearing different hats.

 “That is not the way to go when naming twins,” another forum user piped-up.
-“People think of twins as a set when really they are two completely separate human beings who are individual (even if they are identity!) and deserve to be named and treated that way.”
+“People think of twins as a set when really they are two completely separate human beings who are individual and deserve to be named and treated that way.”

 It’s hard to know why parents might name already matching babies with names that pretty much result in the exact same nickname.
 Perhaps they are keen to stress how similar their babies are?
 Perhaps they are named in honour of two pals who had similar names?
 The mind boggles.

 “My ex mother-in-law was Gwendolene, her [sister] was Lynn!
-Both got Lynn!!” one spilt.
+Both got Lynn!!” one commented.

 “I knew a set called Marie and Maria at school!” someone else wrote.